CodeLinaro-mirror/la_platform_tools_gpu/atom/README.md

 func (l *Transforms) Add(t ...Transformer)
 ```
 Add is a convenience function for appending the list of Transformers t to the
-end of the Transforms list.
+end of the Transforms list, after filtering out nil Transformers.

 #### func (Transforms) Transform